Helpful Tips for Cleaning with Hydrogen Peroxide

 Remove Watermarks With Hydrogen Peroxide Cleaner

 Do you have watermarks on furniture or countertops?
-Use half peroxide and half water to blot away the stains.
+Blot the stains with half peroxide and half water.

 Cleanse Metals

-Clean metals by using baking soda and peroxide.
-Create a paste, and use it to scrub items like silverware and pots.
+Use baking soda and peroxide to clean metals.
+Create a paste and use it to scrub items like silverware and pots.

 De-rust Tools

-Remove rust stains from tools by spraying them with hydrogen peroxide.
+Spray tools with hydrogen peroxide to remove rust stains.
 After they dry, scrub them with steel wool to remove the excess rust.

 Spruce Up Outdoor Furniture

-You can use diluted hydrogen peroxide cleaner on outdoor furniture.
+Diluted hydrogen peroxide cleaner can be used on outdoor furniture.
 Just spray it on and wipe it off.
 Peroxide may be safer for use around pets than other chemical cleaners.

 Sanitize Counters And Cutting Boards